Joystream/joystream-landing/testnets/rome/README.md

 functions used can only be pure, i.e. only depend on explicit parameters, and also have 0 side effcts.

+Always read stroage variables of any module through type, not varible name.

 ### Protocols

 <here we write stuff about how to read and understand our protocols>